Mack33467/LMC2700TwitterBot/README.md

 # LMC2700TwitterBot
-This bot originated as a project for my class LMC2700: Introduction to Computational Media\n Hopefully now it can serve as an example of how to make a basic twitter bot/ how to format\n Twitter's API request
+This bot originated as a project for my class LMC2700: Introduction to Computational Media Hopefully now it can serve as an example of how to make a basic twitter bot/ how to format Twitter's API request

 The bot is still running at this page:https://twitter.com/CraftGoodVibes